praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ## **Navigating the Graphical User Interface (GUI)**

 Docedex comes with a GUI to allow for a nice visual feedback for our users.
-Here is a quick runthrough of the different sections of our GUI, as well as some notes regarding the use of the GUI.
+Here is a quick run-through of the different sections of our GUI, as well as some notes regarding the use of the GUI.

 ### Quick Orientation